Lucria/Scooter_Project_Backend/README.md

 ### Running
 From within the root folder, run
 ```
+docker volume create test_db
 docker-compose up -d --build
 ```
+The first command will create a docker volume called `test_db`.
+This directory will be used by our PostgresSQL database later on.

-This will rebuild all images
-and deploy the backend API server as well as the PostgresSQL database.
+The second command will rebuild all images and deploy the backend API server as well as the PostgresSQL database.